neharkarvishal/mysite/README.md

 \#mysite is a simple blog made using Django Web framework and Pyhon as back end technology.

   - List the the published topics.
-  - Readyly available, users to read.
+  - Available, users to read.

 ## Features
   - Currently basic blog functionality are supported